Intempus/django-tastypie-swagger/README.md

 ## License

 This project is licensed under the Apache License, Version 2.0.
 Details can be found in the LICENSE.md file.
 License for third-party code is available in 3RDPARTYLICENSES.md.

-## About Concentric Sky

-_For nearly a decade, Concentric Sky has been building technology solutions that impact people everywhere.
-We work in the mobile, enterprise and web application spaces.
-Our team, based in Eugene Oregon, loves to solve complex problems.
-Concentric Sky believes in contributing back to our community and one of the ways we do that is by open sourcing our code on GitHub.
-Contact Concentric Sky at hello@concentricsky.com._